TaitoUnited/full-stack-template/README.md

 * staging: Merge changes to staging branch.
 NOTE: Staging environment is not mandatory.
 * prod: Merge changes to master branch.
 Version number and release notes are generated automatically by the CI/CD tool.

-> TIP: Use the `taito git-env-merge:ENV SOURCE_BRANCH` command to merge an environment branch to another.
+> TIP: Use the `taito git env merge:ENV SOURCE_BRANCH` command to merge an environment branch to another.

 Advanced features:

 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.
-If you want to run them exacly as CI would, first log in to container with `taito --login`, set `taito_mode=ci` and `COMPOSE_PROJECT_NAME=workspace` environment variables and then run the taito-cli commands using the container shell. *TODO install also [container-builder-local](https://github.com/GoogleCloudPlatform/container-builder-local) on taito-cli container?*
+If you want to run them exacly as CI would, first log in to container with `taito --shell`, set `taito_mode=ci` and `COMPOSE_PROJECT_NAME=workspace` environment variables and then run the taito-cli commands using the container shell. *TODO install also [container-builder-local](https://github.com/GoogleCloudPlatform/container-builder-local) on taito-cli container?*
-* **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito ci-fulldeploy:ENV NAME` command e.g. `taito ci-fulldeploy:dev client`.
+* **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito ci fulldeploy:ENV NAME` command e.g. `taito ci fulldeploy:dev client`.
-* **Copy prod to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db-copy:staging prod`.
-If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db-copyquick:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
+* **Copy prod to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy:staging prod`.
+If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
-* **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env-delete:feature`) and create new environment for your feature branch (`taito env-create:feature BRANCH`).
+* **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env delete:feature`) and create new environment for your feature branch (`taito env create:feature BRANCH`).
 Currently only one feature environment can exist at a time and therefore the old one needs to be deleted before the new one is created.
-* **Alternative environment** TODO implement: You can create an alternative environment for an environment by running `taito env-alt-create:ENV`.
+* **Alternative environment** TODO implement: You can create an alternative environment for an environment by running `taito env alt create:ENV`.
 An alternative environment uses the same database as the main environment, but containers are built from an alternative branch.
 You can use alternative environments e.g. for canary releases or A/B testing by redirecting some of the users to the alternative environment.
-* **Revert app**: Revert application to the previous revision by running `taito ci-revert:ENV`.
-If you need to revert to a specific revision, check current revision by running `taito ci-revision:ENV` first and then revert to a specific revision by running `taito ci-revert:ENV REVISION`.
+* **Revert app**: Revert application to the previous revision by running `taito ci revert:ENV`.
+If you need to revert to a specific revision, check current revision by running `taito ci revision:ENV` first and then revert to a specific revision by running `taito ci revert:ENV REVISION`.
 NOTE: The command does not revert database changes.
-* **Revert database changes**: Revert the previous migration batch by running `taito db-revert[:ENV]`.
-If you would like to revert to a specific revision instead, view the db change log first (`taito db-log[:ENV]`) and then run `taito db-revert[:ENV] CHANGE`.
+* **Revert database changes**: Revert the previous migration batch by running `taito db revert[:ENV]`.
+If you would like to revert to a specific revision instead, view the db change log first (`taito db log[:ENV]`) and then run `taito db revert[:ENV] CHANGE`.

 NOTE: You might not have rights to execute some of the advanced operations (e.g. staging/production database operations).
 In such case, ask devops personnel to execute the operation for you.

 ## Tools

 The following tools are currently used for this project.
-You can open any of the tools quickly from command line by using the `taito open-*` commands provided by the taito-cli link plugin.
+You can open any of the tools quickly from command line by using the `taito open` commands provided by the taito-cli link plugin.

 * See issue boards on [GitHub projects](https://github.com/TaitoUnited/server-template/projects) and issues on [GitHub issues](https://github.com/TaitoUnited/server-template/issues).
 * See all builds on [Google Build History](https://console.cloud.google.com/gcr/builds?project=gcloud-temp1&query=source.repo_source.repo_name%3D%22github-taitounited-server-template%22).